sudipansaha/domainAdaptationUsingMMCAndSVM-KNN/README.md

-# Domain adaptation using Maximum Margin Clustering and SVM-KNN
+# Domain adaptation using Maximum Margin Clustering (MMC) and SVM-KNN
 ## Implementation of a part of the paper (see citation details below)

 For detailed algorithm, please refer to the paper.
 The implementation here shows here 3 steps in Figure 1 of paper (MMC using iterative SVR; Identification of overalapping samples from MMC result; SVM-KNN based reestimation of cluster labels for such samples).

 The main part of the code is in mmcRetrainKnn.m <br/>
-Check demo.m for a demonstration of the usage.
+Check demo.m for a demonstration of the usage.<br/>
+data.mat contains sample data after Geodesic Flow Kernel based subspace projection

 ### Citation
 If you find this code useful, please consider citing: